 7. Document All Expenses

 Save business-related receipts.
 Take the time to track invoices.
 Document your costs and income carefully in your budget sheet.
 A paper trail – whether physical or digital – is critical in helping you manage money effectively.
 It can also simplify taxes, payroll, and similar processes.

 You’ll likely end up investing personal funds into your business, but it’s important to keep your personal and business accounts separate.
 The best way to maintain a clear separation of your expenses is to set a personal budget and a business budget.
+Make sure you have separate business accounts and credit cards that are only used for business expenses.
 This can protect your credit rating and ensure your business is safeguarded from isolated personal financial problems, and vice versa.

 9. Take an Accounting Class

 While these small business money management tips offer a great start, you should really know the basics of business accounting.
 Local community colleges and adult education centers are good places to look for fiscal management classes.
 They’ll provide a better understanding of how cash moves in and out of your business.
 Additionally, it could be a good idea to hire a professional accountant to help manage your finances.